dogradiwakar/BeerAndDiapers.ai/Installations/_posts/2019-01-02-Installing Apache Hadoop on Mac OS.md

 Alias to start and stop Hadoop Daemons

 Now, we need to go to /usr/local/Cellar/hadoop/3.2.1/sbin/ to start and stop hadoop services.

 Edit ~/.bash_profile and add

     nano ~/.profile

 alias hstart="/usr/local/Cellar/hadoop/3.2.1/sbin/start-all.sh"
 alias hstop="/usr/local/Cellar/hadoop/3.2.1/sbin/stop-all.sh"

 Then run

     source ~/.bash_profile

 Manual starting

 HDFS Services
 Go to /usr/local/opt/hadoop/sbin , there you can use the following scripts

-# To start HDFS service
+**To start HDFS service**
 $ ./start-dfs.sh# To stop HDFS service
 $ ./stop-dfs.sh

-# to start all services
+**To start all services**
 $ ./start-all.sh# to stop all services
 $ ./stop-all.sh